Welcome

 Your awareness is one of the most important defenses our district has.
 Attackers rely on people not knowing what to look for — and now you do.

-If you ever have a question, something feels off, or you just want a second opinion on an email, please reach out to us anytime at it@rsu87.org.
+If you ever have a question, something feels off, or you just want a second opinion on an email — forward suspicious messages to security@rsu87.org or reach out to us anytime at it@rsu87.org for general inquiries.
 We would rather hear from you ten times about something that turns out to be nothing than not hear from you once about something that matters.

 — RSU #87 IT Department